 Namibia – a desert country

-The rays of the setting sun lent an even deeper reddish hue to the red dunes at Sossusvlei, which towered above us, the tallest reaching a height of about 275 metres.
+The rays of the setting sun lend an even deeper reddish hue to the red dunes at Sossusvlei, which tower above us, the tallest one reaching a height of about 275 m.
 (Photo copyright © by Kaj Halberg)

 In the afternoon, my companions, Ann-Christine and Hans Lomosse, and I arrive at Sossusvlei, western Naminia.
 In Afrikaans, the language of the Dutch Boer settlers, vlei means ‘lake’, but there is no sign of a lake anywhere – the earth is bone-dry.
 In this parched desert land, a lake is only present after ample rain.

 The sun is already low, about to set behind huge, reddish dunes.
-We park our car and walk towards the dunes, which soon tower above us, the tallest reaching a height of about 275 metres.
+We park our car and walk towards the dunes, which soon tower above us, the tallest reaching a height of about 275 m.
 Here and there, a lone acacia tree is testimony of the rain that occasionally falls in this area.
-Two gemsbok, or southern oryx (Oryx gazella) – a large antelope the size of a horse – are passing in front of a sand dune.
+Two gemsbok, or southern oryx (Oryx gazella), a large antelope the size of a horse, are passing in front of a sand dune.
 One of them pauses for a long time, gazing intently at us before proceeding after its companion.

 Tracks in the sand from beetles, scorpions, snakes, and lizards indicate that other wildlife is also present here.
 We hear a chuckling sound from the sky, emitted by flocks of pigeon-sized Namaqua sandgrouse (Pterocles namaqua), passing over on their way to a waterhole.
 The belly feathers of the male are fluffy, making them ideal to suck up a great deal of water while he is drinking.
 Returning to his chicks, deep in the desert, they are able to quench their thirst in his moist belly feathers.